 I’m back!
-Thank you for all of the well wishes while I was abroad.
+Thank you for all of the good wishes while I was abroad.
 The studio in Scotland was wonderful.
-And so was the fort I built to get recording done in my flat.
-But how did I get there?
+And so was the fort I built to get recordings done in my flat.
+But how did I get started in voiceover?
 How is it that I’m the voice of the Statue of Liberty?

 Gone are the good ol’ days, and good riddance.
 I never knew them anyway.

 Getting started in this business I made the mistake of thinking that getting an agent was my primary goal, job #1, the Holy Grail of voiceover.
 If I found an agent who was interested in me, I’d be set!
 My phone would ring!

 Not true, and if you think about it, it makes sense.
 Why?
 What’s an agent’s job?
 To make money for herself and her firm.
 The only time she’s going to be interested in representing you is once you’ve proven that you’re bookable.
 How do you do that?
 By booking business.
 How do you do that?
 You train, train, train until you’re ready.
 Then you go on the hunt.